ypradat/snakemake_slurm_profile/README.md

 Read the snakemake documentation about [executor plugins](https://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#cluster-or-cloud-execution) to learn more about this feature.
-As for snakemake v7 and earlier, the configuration varies according to the scheduler that your HPC rely on, and there are ready-to-use plugins for the most commonly used schedulers such as slurm.
+As configurations vary according to the scheduler that your HPC rely on, different ready-to-use executor plugins have been shared publicly similarly to the public snakemake profiles for snakemake v7 and earlier version.
 Check the [slurm snakemake executor plugin documentation](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) or the [github code](https://github.com/snakemake/snakemake-executor-plugin-slurm).
 In short, the plugin is a python package that you should install in the environment alongside your snakemake command.
 To